nesi/swc_lincoln2015/Git_Lessons/A04-licensing.md

 layout: page
 title: Version Control with Git
 subtitle: Licensing
-minutes: 10
 ---
-> ## Learning Objectives {.objectives}
->
-> *   Explain why adding licensing and citation information to a project repository is important.
-> *   Choose a proper license.
-> *   Explain differences in licensing and social expectations.

 When a repository with source code, a manuscript or other creative works becomes public, it should include a